Skip to main content

 What is the RRSP contribution limit?

-A few things to keep in mind: if your employer has a Group RRSP, Registered Pension Plan, or Deferred Profit-Sharing Plan, those contributions reduce the amount you can contribute to an individual RRSP.
+• If your employer has a Group RRSP, Registered Pension Plan, or Deferred Profit-Sharing Plan, those contributions reduce the amount you can contribute to an individual RRSP.
 Those amounts are recorded on the documents you receive from your employer at tax time.

-You can have more than one RRSP account.
-It’s possible to have “regular” RRSP accounts in your name and also contribute to a Spousal RRSP, which is set up in your spouse’s name.
+• You can have more than one RRSP account.
+It’s possible to have “regular” RRSP accounts in your name, and also contribute to a “spousal” RRSP, which is set up in your spouse’s name.
 You can make contributions and receive the tax deduction (more on that below).
 There are some specific rules around withdrawals from spousal RRSPs that you should know in addition to annual contribution limits.

 How do I calculate my individual RRSP contribution limit?

-To calculate your RRSP contribution room, you will need to know how much you previously contributed, as well as the contribution limits for each year.
-Rather than calculate your RRSP contribution limit yourself, there’s a much easier way: the CRA keeps track of your contribution limit for you.
+To calculate your RRSP contribution room you will need to know how much you previously contributed as well as the contribution limits for each year.
+Rather than calculate your RRSP contribution limit yourself, there’s a much easier way: The CRA keeps track of your contribution limit for you.

 They will report it on the Notice of Assessment you receive from the CRA after you file your taxes each year under the heading “Available Contribution Limit.”

-Certain transactions, such as transfers from another RRSP, a transfer due to divorce or the death of a spouse, retiring allowances, or transfers of property do not affect your contribution room.
+Certain transactions, such as transfers from another RRSP, a transfer due to divorce or the death of a spouse, retiring allowances or transfers of property do not affect your contribution room.

 You can also check your RRSP contribution limit online.
-Set up an account with the CRA.
-Once you have the online account, you can check the status of your refund, check for benefit amounts, see previous years’ tax information and notices of assessment, and make payments to your tax account.
-If you'd rather go the “old school” route, you can also call the CRA at 1-800-267-6999 (in Canada and the USA) or use Chart 3 in the RRSP Guide T4040, “RRSPs and Other Plans for Retirement.”
+Set up an account with CRA.
+Once you have the online account, you can check the status of your refund, check for benefit amounts, see previous years’ tax information and notices of assessment and make payments to your tax account.
+If you'd rather go the “old school” route, you can also call CRA at 1-800-267-6999 (in Canada and the USA) or use Chart 3 in the RRSP Guide T4040, “RRSPs and Other Plans for Retirement.”

 Where do I report RRSP contributions?

-You report all RRSP contributions on line 208 of your T1 General Income Tax Return.
+You report all RRSP contributions on line 20800 of your T1 General Income Tax Return.
 Your financial institution will provide you with RRSP receipts.

-Remember: your contribution limit applies to the combined total of all contributions you make to the RRSPs in your name and any spousal accounts you contribute to.
+Remember: Your contribution limit applies to the combined total of all contributions you make to the RRSPs in your name and any spousal accounts you contribute to.

 What happens if I go over my contribution limit?

 While there’s no penalty if you don’t contribute the max, you definitely don’t want to over-contribute because it can come with harsh penalties.
+If you over-contribute to your RRSP by more than $2,000, you will pay a 1% per month penalty on the excess amount (ouch).

 If you exceed your contribution limit for the year, you have three options:

-2. Complete a Schedule 7.
+• Complete a Schedule 7.
 Designate the amount of contribution you want to carry forward to a subsequent tax year.
 This amount will be reported on your Notice of Assessment and will reduce your contribution room for the next tax year.

 It’s always best to consult a financial advisor or tax specialist if you have questions about your tax situation.